Sz0gun/CoexistenceBoardChain/README.md

 ## Testing

 ### **1. Unit and Integration Tests**
-- **Unit tests** were implemented to verify individual functionalities, such as Firebase authentication and move validation in chess logic.
+- **Unit tests**  Firebase authentication and move validation in chess logic.
-- **Integration tests** included checking the full cycle of game state persistence in Firebase Firestore.
+- **Integration tests**  checking the full cycle of game state persistence in Firebase Firestore.

 ### **2. WebSocket Tests**
 - Verified the WebSocket communication flow between the client and the server.